CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Outside-connections-not-working.md

 * The station must be connected to your city by road
     * Some stations ([like this](https://steamcommunity.com/sharedfiles/filedetails/?id=1194296555)) require pedestrian path connection instead
-    * Some stations are designed to work more effectively when connected to train (eg. Cargo harbours) or metro (eg. International airport)
+    * Some stations are designed to work more effectively when connected to train (e.g. Cargo harbours) or metro (e.g. International airport)
 * Broken workshop assets:
     * Stations must contain spawn points to function correctly
     * Use [Spawn Points Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=820157360) or [Building Spawn Points](https://steamcommunity.com/sharedfiles/filedetails/?id=2511258910) to repair